canonical/charmed-temporal-image/tctl-snap/README.md

   Other commands can be found [here](https://docs.temporal.io/tctl-v1).

-  Note: the --tls-server-name flag must be included if TLS is enabled on your deployment through ingress.
+  Note: the --tls_server_name flag must be included if TLS is enabled on your deployment through ingress.
 To avoid having to include the `address` and `tls_server_name` modifiers with every command, you can export the environment variables `TEMPORAL_CLI_ADDRESS` and `TEMPORAL_CLI_TLS_SERVER_NAME` and run